You are here > Home > Inspiration > A bumper year for rare wildlife

 St Agnes Boating, skippered by John Peacock, offer a once-weekly wildlife safari, where a ranger from the Wildlife Trust is onboard ‘The Spirit of St Agnes’.
 This is usually Jacyln Pearson, the Conservation Manger who led the Seabird Recovery Project in 2013, which has ensured St. Agnes and connecting island of Gugh, has remained rat-free and therefore a safe breeding site for birds, for the last 10 years. www.stagnesboating.co.uk

-The best way to experience our magical sea and birdlife is during ten days of exploration across the Isles during the Walk Scilly Festival in April (12th and 21st).
+The best way to experience our magical sea and birdlife is during ten days of exploration across the Isles during the Walk Scilly Festival in April (11th to the 20th).
 Expect to be amazed with spellbounding sea safaris and unique wildlife tours.
 More here.

 © Islands' Partnership